1895 Ljubljana earthquake: Earthquake

-With a Richter magnitude of 6.1 and a maximum Mercalli Intensity of VIII–IX, the earthquake struck at 20:17 UTC (22:17 local time).
-The earthquake's epicentre was located in Janče, about 16 km to the east of the Ljubljana downtown.
+With a moment magnitude of 6.1 and a maximum EMS Intensity of VIII–IX, the earthquake struck at 22:17 UTC (23:17 local time).
+The earthquake's epicenter was located in Janče, about 16 km to the east of the Ljubljana downtown.
 The focus was 16 km deep.
 The shock was felt in a circle with a radius of 350 km and an area of 385000 km2, reaching as far away as Assisi, Florence, Vienna, and Split.
 More than 100 aftershocks followed in the next ten days.

-Damage

-The largest damage was caused in a circle with a radius of 18 km, from Ig to Vodice.
+Casualties and damage

 At the time, Ljubljana's population was some 31,000, with around 1,400 buildings.
+The earthquake directly caused 21 death casualties, two people died later while clearing the rubble and three children died several days after the earthquake due to the severe cold in their temporary accommodation.
+The lack of food, poor living conditions and rainy weather meant that diseases, especially diphtheria, spread rapidly.
+The elderly and children in particular were dying.

-About ten percent of buildings were damaged or destroyed, although few people died in the destruction.
-On Vodnik Square (Vodnikov trg), an old monastery, which contained a diocesan girls' college and a library was sufficiently damaged that it had to be razed, and the site eventually was turned into an outdoor market (Ljubljana Central Market, Osrednja ljubljanska tržnica), now an important site in the city.
+About ten percent of buildings were damaged or destroyed in the city.
+The largest damage was caused in a circle with a radius of 18 km, from Ig to Vodice, while lesser damage occurred in a radius of 50 km from the epicenter.
+At Vodnik Square (Vodnikov trg), an old monastery, which contained a diocesan girls' college and a library was sufficiently damaged that it had to be razed, and the site eventually was turned into an outdoor market (Ljubljana Central Market, Osrednja ljubljanska tržnica), now an important site in the city.
 The damage was estimated to 7 million florins.